Breathing

 Choir Boys

 When I was 4, my big brother Roger made his Holy Communion and joined St Peter's Church Choir.
 Well, he truly was a beautiful singer.
 In fact, he was one of the top boys in the choir, so he was stolen (along with his choir-mate, Bobby Higgs) by the Palestrina Choir in the Pro-cathedral.
-He still came to Phibsborough choir when not required by the Pro-cathedral.
+He still came to Phibsborough choir when not required by the Pro-cathedral. ("Phibsborough" is also called "Phibsboro," so good they named it twice, as the Phib-Fest notice now declares).

 Father Hastings, who organised Saint Peter's choir, also ran an operetta in Saint Peter's Hall, and Roger was in this.
 I looked forward very much to seeing him in the show, but the show was staged in the middle of winter, and I was unable to attend because I had a cold.
 I asked Roger to sing some song from the show for me, but he would not.
 As he cavorted around, he tended to sing an old nursery rhyme to himself: